Michael E. Phelps: Biography

 Phelps' initial work dealt with the application of basic nuclear physics, chemistry, and mathematics to biomedical imaging.
 He combined a number of original insights in developing PET: First, he recognized that positron decay provides the opportunity for a unique coincidence detection system, with opposing detectors.
 This detection system allows spatial resolution previously not obtainable.
 Second, using the principle of coincidence detection, he configured a circumferential array of detectors and associated electronics and a mathematical algorithm for forming three-dimensional tomographic images of biological probes of the living human body.
 Finally, he recognized that the positron-emitting forms of oxygen, nitrogen, carbon and fluorine provide the tools to "label" biochemical molecules for their use as probes, to non-invasive image biological processes in living individuals.
 By 1973, Phelps was able to convert these insights into the first PET scanner.

 Phelps subsequently developed an array of biological assay techniques for PET-based measurements of hemodynamic, biochemical, and biological processes in the brain, heart, and tumors.
 The success of these measurements drove further refinements both in the development of PET scanners and in the development of biological assay methods.
 Phelps also conceptualized the miniaturization, automation, and integration of cyclotron technology and biochemical synthesizers necessary for the synthesis of positron-labeled probes into a single, PC-controlled device for producing positron-labeled compounds for research and clinical care.

 Phelps established and directed the first clinical PET service exclusively for patient care.
 This clinic was the first to be used for PET-based diagnoses in such areas as Alzheimer's disease, multi-infarct dementia, Huntington's disease, depression, Parkinson's disease, adult and childhood epilepsies, cardiovascular disease, and numerous types of cancers.
 Phelps established a large training program to produce scientists and physicians with expertise in PET scanning.
 His trainees now populate PET research and clinical centers throughout the world.

 Personal life

 Michael Phelps currently resides in Los Angeles with wife, Dr. Patricia Phelps, who is a professor of physiological sciences at UCLA.
-They have two children: Patrick Phelps and Katy Phelps.
+They have two children.